techidaily/site-screen-mirror/source/_posts/3-methods-to-mirror-realme-12plus-5g-to-roku-drfone-by-drfone-android.md

 The methods explained above will help you to mirror the android screen to Roku effortlessly.
 Each method has its cons and pros; however, if you do not own a tv and want to share your android screen on a larger screen with your friends.
 For this purpose, MirrorGo is the finest option as it permits users to cast an android screen to the laptop and allows users to control their android device through a keyboard and mouse attached to the computer.

-## Full Guide on Mirroring Your Realme 12+ 5G to Your PC/Mac

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Full Guide on Mirroring Your Realme 12+ 5G to Your PC/Mac

 ## 1.Why People Want to Mirror Their Android to PC?